-On May 5, 2020, the Company completed the sale of substantially all of our assets used in connection with our Agriculture and Weather Analytics business to DTN, LLC ("DTN"), an operating company of TBG AG, a Swiss-based holding company, pursuant to an Asset Purchase Agreement (the "DTN Purchase Agreement") signed on May 2, 2020, in exchange for a total purchase consideration of \$12.0 million in cash, subject to working capital adjustments.
-Upon closing, the Company received \$10.5 million in cash and \$1.5 million of the payment deferred, DTN paid the Company \$1.45 million on the 12-month anniversary of the closing date, and \$0.05 million will be paid by DTN at the 18-month anniversary of the closing date, subject to satisfactions of the conditions set forth in the DTN Purchase Agreement relating to the transition of certain customers to DTN and the collection of certain receivables by DTN.
-See Note 3, Discontinued Operations, for further details on the sale of the Agriculture and Weather Analytics business.
+On May 5, 2020, the Company completed the sale of substantially all of our assets used in connection with our Agriculture and Weather Analytics business to DTN, LLC ("DTN"), an operating company of TBG AG, a Swiss-based holding company, pursuant to an Asset Purchase Agreement (the "AWA Purchase Agreement") signed on May 2, 2020, in exchange for a total purchase consideration of \$12.0 million in cash, subject to working capital adjustments.
+Upon closing, the Company received \$10.5 million in cash and \$1.5 million of the payment was deferred.
+DTN paid the Company \$1.45 million on the 12-month anniversary of the closing date, and \$0.05 million at the 18-month anniversary of the closing date.